ft0-transcendence/transcendence/readme.md

-# Pulse BACKEND
+# FT0 Backend

-This is a backend for the pulse vscode extension (yet to be made).
+This is a backend for the Transcendence project at 42 Firenze school.

 ## Requirements

-- NodeJS 16+
+- NodeJS 22+

 ## Getting Started